 STAYING WARM & UNSETTLED

 Don’t expect much change into the extended weekend.
 Labor Day is still warm and unsettled.
 A cold front approaching the area returns the shower and thunderstorm chance, especially during the afternoon.
-Be ready for the possibility of moving any plans indoors with passing storms.
+It won’t be a washout, but be ready to move plans indoors if a thunderstorm pops up in your neighborhood.
 Highs only reach the lower to middle 80s with added clouds and thunderstorm activity.

 COOLER & MORE COMFY

 Monday’s cold front cools us off Tuesday and eliminates the humidity.
 Tuesday there’s going to be a mixture of clouds and sunshine, with highs in the upper 70s.
 By Wednesday, it’s middle to upper 70s, with the cool mornings returning.
-There is some indication a second push of colder air tries to make a brief visit at the end of next week.
-For now, through Thursday and Friday expect partly cloudy skies and highs in the middle to upper 70s.
+A second push of cooler air makes a brief visit at the end of next week.
+Thursday and Friday you can expect partly cloudy skies and highs in the middle to upper 70s.
+By Saturday, we reach manage to touch the 80 degree mark with some added clouds.